patgilch17/Group1FinalProject/README.md

 After evaluating both models, we will compare their performance and choose the best one based on the evaluation metrics.
 If necessary, we can also explore incorporating other models, such as those that utilize confusion matrices for evaluation, to further improve our predictions and potentially gain additional insights.<br> <br>
 ​
 By following this plan, we hope to create a robust machine learning model that can accurately predict total overdose deaths based on the socioeconomic and demographic factors provided in our dataset.<br> <br>
 ​
+### Segment 2 Progress
+Team members Milos Popov, Olga Mironova, and Patrick Gilchrist worked on developing different machine learning models to predict opioid overdose rates.
+Each model can be found on our separate branches numbered 2.
+These are preliminary results that can be further optimized in the final segment of our project.<br><br>
+We understand that time is limited and the goal is to quickly get a functioning machine learning model.
+Therefore, we want to emphasize that our early versions of the models may not work well.
+However, we will use as much of the remaining time as possible to improve and refine our models.
+We appreciate any feedback or suggestions from our peers and mentors to help us improve our models.<br><br>
+Additionally, Olga was able to get our database connected in AWS which allows us to all have easy access for our models.<br><br>
+​
 ## Data Disclaimer and Compliance
 ​